brendes/logos-themes-vscode/README.md

 ## About

-I find most multicolored syntax and UI themes to be garish and overwhelming to look at for extended periods of time..
+I find most multicolored syntax and UI themes to be garish and overwhelming to look at for extended periods of time.
 These themes use a few shades of a primary "base" color to highlight comments and strings.
 Overall, an attempt is made to balance simplicity with usability.

 ## Theme variants